SohWaiHeng/engg1340project/readme.md

 ### 3. Dynamic memory management
 	- Linked list is used to store the creatures the player owns.
 The linked list can be easily added with new creatures and thus memory can be easily allocated accordingly
 	- Data needed during runtime in the game are only loaded from certain txt files during runtime if possible.
 We plan to use a series of dynamic arrays and variables to achieve this.
-After these data are used the memory will be cleaned after changes were output and saved in txt files.
+After these data are used the memory will be cleaned after changes were output and saved in txt files

 ### 4. File I/O
 	- The game will include both save and load functions